amoghj98/rcac-utils/README.md

-<h2> Utility Bash Scripts for use on NRL's RCAC Clusters </h2>
+<h2> Utility Bash Scripts for use on NRL's HPC Clusters </h2>

-This repository contains bash scripts for launching, orchestrating, managing, and monitoring jobs on NRL's RCAC clusters.
-RCAC uses the Simple Linux Utility for Resource Management (SLURM), a system providing job scheduling and job management on compute clusters.
+This repository contains bash scripts for launching, orchestrating, managing, and monitoring jobs on NRL's HPC clusters.
+These clusters use the Simple Linux Utility for Resource Management (SLURM), a system providing job scheduling and job management on compute clusters.
 With SLURM, a user requests resources and submits a job to a queue.
 The system will then take jobs from queues, allocate the necessary nodes, and execute them.

 This README provides an overview of the prerequisites for using the cluster, a description of all provided scripts, and a few examples and common utilities.